PROCESS GROUP EXPERIENCE (PGE) SECTIONS:

 Registration for this section assumes attendance at two consecutive AGPA Connect Meetings.
-There will be five telephone conference call sessions between the two meetings onsite at the Institute.
-(This is the 1st year of this two-year group, new participants will be accepted.)
+There will be five video conference call sessions between the two meetings onsite at the Institute.
+(This is the 2nd year of this two-year group, new participants will not be accepted.)

 Robert Unger, MSW, PhD, CGP, FAGPA, Private Practice, Boulder, Colorado

 Registration for this section is available to approved 2019 NID applicants.
 (The next application will be available in 2021).

 Darryl Pure, PhD, ABPP, CGP, FAGPA, Private Practice, Chicago, Illinois

 Learning Objectives for all PGE Sections:

 The attendee will be able to: